nemanjarogic/DesignPatternsLibrary/README.md

 ### How to run
 The solution contains one executable project called `DesignPatternsLibrary`.\
-Run the solution and you will get a menu from which you can choose a design pattern.
+You can just run the solution, and you will be presented with a menu from which you can choose a design pattern.

 <img src="assets/images/console-menu.png" width="600"/>